-Initialization cost, i.e., the required energy for initializing the state of the computer to a fixed initial state, is the key to our proof of the energy-consumption advantage of quantum computation over classical computation since this cost can provide a fundamentally \textit{nonzero} lower bound of the energy consumption of classical computation, unlike the above energetic and control costs.
-As described in Fig.~\ref{fig:thermo_diagram}, after solving a computational problem, the (quantum or classical) computer needs to reset all the (qu)bits to conduct the next task, by erasing the internal state of the (qu)bits into a fixed initial state, i.e., $\ket{00\cdots 0}$.
+Initialization cost, i.e., the required energy for resetting the state of the computer to a fixed initial state, is the key to our proof of the energy-consumption advantage of quantum computation over classical computation; this cost can provide a fundamentally \textit{nonzero} lower bound of the energy consumption of classical computation, unlike the above energetic and control costs.
+As described in Fig.~\ref{fig:thermo_diagram}, after solving a computational problem, the (quantum or classical) computer needs to reset all the (qu)bits to conduct the next task, by erasing the final state of the (qu)bits into a fixed initial state, i.e., $\ket{00\cdots 0}$.
 However, in the thermodynamic analysis of the energy consumption, we need to be careful about the cost of this initialization due to Nernst's unattainability principle~\cite{Nernst1906}; it is known that the ideal initialization of a qubit exactly into a pure state would require divergent resource costs, e.g., infinite energy consumption or infinitely long runtime~\cite{Taranto2021}.
-To show a finite upper bound of the initialization cost for quantum computation, we newly construct a finite-step protocol for erasing the states of the qubits to a pure state approximately within a desired precision, which allows us to achieve finite energy consumption for all the erasure steps required for conducting the computation in Fig.~\ref{fig:thermo_diagram}.
+To avoid an unbounded energy consumption in the initialization, we newly construct a finite-step Landauer-erasure protocol for erasing the states of the qubits to a pure state approximately within a desired finite precision, which allows us to achieve a finite energy consumption for all the erasure steps required for the initialization after conducting the computation in Fig.~\ref{fig:thermo_diagram}.